Learn Choosing a Rehab Facility: How...

 Dietitians, Nutritionists, and Similar Rehab Staff Members

 Nutrition is a key component of rehab.
 Throughout your treatment experience, your mind and body go through intensive changes, and proper nourishment helps restore your bodily systems to health.
-Because of this, many rehabs house dieticians and nutritionists, who may hold a range of job titles and certifications:
+Because of this, many rehabs house dietitians and nutritionists to support patients’ overall healthcare.
+These individuals may hold a range of job titles and certifications:

 Holistic and Complementary Medicine Practitioners

-Holistic and complementary medicine are similar practices, with a few distinct differences.
-A broad term, holistic describes non-mainstream “treatments and practitioners12 who don’t work within the system of conventional medicine.”
-Conversely, complementary medicine means any treatments or therapies used in addition to and alongside other conventional medical and psychological therapies.
+"Holistic" is a broad term that describes non-mainstream treatments and practitioners who don’t work within the system of conventional medicine.5 Complementary medicine, however, refers to any treatments or therapies used in addition to and alongside other conventional medical and psychological therapies.

 Rehabs may staff a wide array of holistic and complementary medicine practitioners, depending on their program focus: